SensoftInc/spidar-sdk/docs/gpr_system_info.rst

    * - Returns
      - system information structure
    * - Supported methods
-     - * GET: Read the version and serial number information from the GPR and antennas
+     - * GET: Read the version and serial number information from the GPR and antennas.

 Attributes
 ==========